-Did you know - football nfl
+Did you know - Lawrence Smith

 In 1850, J. Lawrence Smith, a faculty member in the Tulane School of Medicine, invented the inverted microscope.